centreon/centreon-broker/doc/dev/bbdo.rst

 Field     Type                   Description
 ========= ====================== =====================================
+checksum  unsigned short integer CRC-16-CCITT X.25 of size and id.
+                                 The checksum can be used to recover from an incomplete data packet sent
-checksum  unsigned short integer CRC-16-CCITT X.25 of size and id. size      unsigned short integer Size of the packet, including header. id        unsigned integer       ID of the event. data                             Payload data.
+                                 in the stream by dropping bytes one by one. size      unsigned short integer Size of the packet, including header. id        unsigned integer       ID of the event. data                             Payload data.